-Human Resources Specialists may first provide EI training to Project Managers and then with the team.
+Human Resources Specialists may first provide EI training to Project Managers, and then with the team.
 They may also provide the training to the group as a whole.
-Project Managers must understand the talents, skills and potential they bring to the project, as well as the team members.
-When Project Managers understand their own emotions and the emotions of others, they have the opportunity to have a high-performing team and achieve project success.
-The results are a vision of the project and agreed-upon outcomes.
-All members act intentionally and intelligently and are motivated and enthusiastic.
-They have the ability to network and feel a sense of achievement.
+It is important that Project Managers understand the talents, skills and potential they bring to the project; as well, as the team members.
+When Project Managers understand their own emotions and the emotions of others, they have the opportunity to have a high performing team and achieve project success.
+The results are a vision of the project, and agreed upon outcomes.
+All members act intentionally and intelligently, and are motivated and enthusiastic.
+They have the ability to network, and feel a sense of achievement.
 People will believe the work they are doing is important.
-The hearts of the team are invested, as well as their minds.
+The hearts of the team are invested as well as their minds.

 HR can also help raise EI within projects by modelling, building new frameworks of the mind, helping them refocus on the vision, and listening.
-HR can use proven Project Management tools to provide structure, set clear objectives, norms, boundaries, and roles.
+HR can use proven Project Management tools to: provide structure, set clear objectives, norms, boundaries, and roles.
 By supporting the team to use EI tools engages the members to be professionals.